Mark1626/mark1626.github.com/all_collections/_posts/2020-09-29-art-reverse-engineering-part-2.md

 ---

-The whole code is in unicode, this is to reduce the size of the whole code.
+The whole code is in Unicode, this is to reduce the size of the whole code.
-Let's evaluate the unicode to utf-8
+Let's evaluate the Unicode to utf-8

 ```js